-37. Are the same peer companies used for a company's allowable cap on an equity plan proposal (as used under the pay-for-performance analysis)?
+55. Are the same peer companies used for a company's allowable cap on an equity plan proposal that are used under the pay for performance analysis?

 No, the list of companies shown in the executive compensation section is not the same peer group used in calculating a company's allowable cap on an equity plan proposal.
 The peer group used for benchmarking executive pay is based on a combination of industry and size (revenue/assets and market cap); the peer group used for creating the allowable cap calculations for stock-based compensation is based on industry, with adjustments for market cap size.